mxsrdesu/mxsrdesu/README.md

 ---

 ## 🛠 Projects
-- 🧠 Founder at some closed SaaS that helps automate PR code reviews & updating documentation with AI agents (coming soon!) 🤖📝
 - 👨‍💼 CTO / Tech Lead at a data-driven FoodTech startup, where lots of analytics and Computer Vision things happen 🍽📈
 - 🎮 Frontend Engineer at [**Lama Cash**](https://t.me/LamaAppBot) — Telegram Mini App that lets users earn by playing games and watching ads 💸
 - 🎥 Creator & maintainer of [**circular videoplayer library**](https://github.com/ShibiTube/react-telebubble-player) — a circular video player library for React projects 🔄